Heard of docs like code? You probably have. In the last year, it experienced a surge in popularity, not least in the documentarian community itself.

 Why docs like code is needed?

-The approach has been popularized even more by Ann Gentle after she published her well-known book Docs Like Code, and has written about it on her website.
+The approach has been popularized even more by Ann Gentle after she published her well-known book Docs Like Code, and her website, which is named the same.
 The tagline of her book is: Write.
 Review.
 Test.
 Merge.
 Build.
 Deploy.
 Repeat.
 This reflects how docs production can come into line with the process of software development.

 This may have made more sense as the legacy of technical writing caught up with modern software development practices.